MuhireJames/alx-airbnb-project-documentation/use-case-diagram/README.md

 5. **Make Payment**
    - Performed by: User, Host
-   - Description: Secure transaction with cerely.
+   - Description: Secure transaction with Stripe,or paypal.

 ---